 Accor Le Club Gold status usually requires a stay of 30 nights at Accor Hotels or approx $4,500 in spend to qualify – so it’s not easy to achieve.

 However, anyone can fast track their way to instant Accor Gold status, simply by purchasing the Ibis Business Card at a cost of 90 euros.
 You can find out more about this by reading our in-depth guide here.

 Accor Plus Membership – is it worth it?

 Joining Accor Plus will cost you $395 each year.
-(It’s also provided as a valuable complimentary benefit to those who sign up for the AMEX Platinum Card ).
+(It’s also provided as a valuable complimentary benefit to those who sign up for the AMEX Platinum Edge Card).
 By using the included benefits, it’s easy to gain maximum value from your membership fee.

 Consider this: You’re bound to spend $395 on accommodation if you’re staying more than a couple of nights, and scoring half-price food in-house could save you significant money during your stay.

 If you can make the most of the Red Hot Rooms, and tee up your flights with points, you’ve essentially scored half price accommodation, half-price food and free travel.
 This is truly the best way to make the most of Accor Plus.

 An Accor Plus membership can also make sense if you’d see yourself eating out frequently at an Accor Hotel property close by to where you live, saving up to 50% on food each time.